 The mission of the Breast Cancer Alliance (BCA) is to improve survival rates and quality of life for those impacted by breast cancer through better prevention, early detection, treatment and cure.
-To promote these goals, we invest in innovative research, breast surgery fellowships, regional education, dignified support and screening for the uninsured and underserved.
+To promote these goals, we invest in innovative research, breast surgery fellowships, regional education, dignified support and screening for the underserved.

 Four types of grants are offered annually: Exceptional Project Grants, Young Investigator Grants, Breast Surgery Fellowships and Education and Outreach Grants.
 We invite clinical doctors and research scientists whose primary focus is breast cancer research to apply for either the Exceptional Project or Young Investigator Grant.
 Society of Surgical Oncology accredited institutions may submit requests for funding for fellowships if they are within a 200 mile radius of the Breast Cancer Alliance office.
 We invite Directors of programs that are directly related to breast cancer services to apply for the Education and Outreach Grant.

 All research grant inquiries should be emailed to: firstname.lastname@example.org

 Exceptional Project Grants: The Breast Cancer Alliance invites clinical doctors and research scientists at any stage of their careers whose primary focus is breast cancer to apply for an Exceptional Project Grant.
 This award recognizes creative, unique and innovative research and is open to applicants at institutions within a 200 mile radius of Greenwich, Connecticut (an area that includes cities such as Boston, Philadelphia, New York City, Hartford, and Albany).
 This is a one year grant for a total of $100,000.